 UNCRC – Rights Respecting Schools

 At JCG we endeavour to respect the rights of each other and everyone in our community.
-We gained our Bronze Rights Respecting Award in December 2018 and, as we approach the end of this year, we are hoping to receive our Silver Award.
+We gained our Silver Rights Respecting Award in 2019 and, as we approach the end of this year, we are hoping to receive our Silver Award.
 This is an award that will recognise the input we, as students, have in our school and decision making as well as showing that the convention is at the heart of the ethos we have here at College.

 The United Nations Convention on the Rights of a Child includes 54 articles that cover all aspects of a child’s life until the age of 18 and set out the civil, political, economic, social and cultural rights that all children everywhere are entitled to.
 The convention was established to promote communication between governments, adults and children to ensure the best outcome for all.